s-michael2/Braille_App/README.md

-- Braille.ino is to program the arduino (capitals, letters, numbers, and some punctuation)
+- Braille.ino is to program the arduino (capitals, letters, numbers, and some punctuation) specific to work with the UI
 - Braille_full.ino is the code to program the arduino that includes full sentences
 - Braille app is to control (UI) for arduino and motors by plugging in the arduino via USB to a laptop/computer running the app